mariohernandez/training/drupal-integrations/blog-image-styles.md

 1. From Drupal's admin toolbar click **Structure \| Content types \| Blog \| Manage display**
 2. Click the **Teaser** view mode
-3. Identify the **Image** field in the table and click the gear icon located all the way to the right of the image field
+3. Identify the **Image** field in the table and click the cogwheel icon located all the way to the right of the image field
 4. Under **View mode** select **Blog teaser**
 5. Click the **Update** button then the **Save** button
 6. Repeat these steps with the **Featured** view mode and use the **Blog featured** view mode for the image.